 Chiang Mai is a lovely place and there is so many fun things to do around it you can spend a week there without getting bored.
 Except for the trips I mentioned above – Doi Inthanon, Doi Suthep, hill tribe villages, biking trips and rafting – you can also go to Grand Canyon Water Park.
 It’s super fun 🙂 Here I put together a list of 10 fun things you can do in Chiang Mai!

 And finally, if you have enough time – go to the south of Thailand, full of outstanding islands, nature and beaches.
 I haven’t been there unfortunately but I’ll have to make up for it 🙂

 Also if you’re a party animal, here is a post for you on one month Thailand itinerary and it’s focused on islands and partying! 🙂

 Are you planning a trip to Thailand and you wonder what to see in 14 or more days?
 I hope you are a little bit less overwhelmed by how many places there is to see and I helped you choose and plan your trip 🙂

-Have fun – and make sure to check my guides: All you need to know to organize a trip to Thailand and what is the best month to visit Thailand 🙂
+Have fun – and make sure to check my guides: 15 Top Things To Do In Bangkok, All you need to know to organize a trip to Thailand and what is the best month to visit Thailand 🙂

 You can also find out what it’s like to volunteer in Thailand and what every day life is like in Thailand – check these 10 unique facts about Thai people and life in Thailand.